Brian Bailey Owner/Funeral Director/Embalmer

-He is also a member of the Vienna Fraternal Cemetery Board, the Vienna Zoning Board, the Board of Rural Health, Inc., as well as the Family Counseling Center Human Rights Committee.
+He is also a member of the Vienna Fraternal Cemetery Board, the Vienna Zoning Board, as well as the Family Counseling Center Human Rights Committee.

-Brian is a member-in-good-standing and past-president of the Egyptian (Southern Illinois) Funeral Directors Association.
+Brian is a member and past-president of the Egyptian (Southern Illinois) Funeral Directors Association.

 He enjoys spending time with his children and family, golfing, fishing, reading, and cooking.

 If Brian had one piece of advice to share with others, it would be to “Live simply, love generously, care deeply, speak kindly and leave the rest to God.” - Ronald Reagan.

 Brian says one of his lifelong mentors was Pastor Bill Gholson who gave him some of the best advice he has ever received and that he will never forget.
 Pastor Bill taught Brian that when times are tough, “keep your head high, your nose clean and your mouth shut.”

 Laura came to work at Bailey Funeral Home with a background of years of banking experience and says she had the privilege to work with wonderful bosses who have mentored her along the way.

 She is married with two children and four grandchildren.
 In her free time, she enjoys gardening, buggy riding, and being a maw-maw to her grandbabies.

 If Laura had one piece of advice to share with others, it would be to “save early in life.”

 Denise joined our team at Bailey Funeral Home after an extensive background in the manufacturing industry.